-As the Monitoring Officer did not have to publish any statutory report during the 2023/24 year no recommendations are made.
+The Monitoring Officer did not have to publish any statutory report during the 2023/24 year.

 3.3.2 Openness and engagement - Ensuring openness and comprehensive stakeholder engagement.

 3.3.2.1 Consulting and Engaging with Citizens and Service Users views of those with specified protected characteristics as recognised by The Equality Act 2010 (Statutory Duties) (Wales) Regulations 2011.